Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 One of the best aspects of the Smash USMLE program is their pass guarantee.
 Smash USMLE is extremely student-focused and wants everyone to be 100% satisfied with their product.
 That is why they offer a 100% money back guarantee if you fail to pass your boards exam.
 With an advertised USMLE pass rate of 97%, Smash USMLE is pretty confident in their ability to get you across the finish line.
 And is likely why they have no issue promising a pass.
 This is a really nice benefit to students seeking some insurance.
 Check out their full refund policy for the technical details.

 Verdict: Smash USMLE Review Course

-When considered as whole, Smash USMLE offers an extremely well-rounded bundle of USMLE prep materials for the price.
+When considered as whole, Smash USMLE offers a well-rounded bundle of USMLE prep materials for the price.
 Their deep lineup of video lectures is led by energetic founder Dr. Adeleke Adesina and built around the legendary First Aid textbook.
 These lessons take the concepts from First Aid and dive deeper into how the exam makers test the material, and provide real life insights to increase comprehension and retention of this complicated subject matter.
-While the production value and format of these video lessons is lacking and could use a significant upgrade, the content is on point.
+However, the production value and format of these video lessons is severely lacking and could use a significant upgrade.

 Smash USMLE also provides a healthy dose of practice work with a question bank of 4,000+ problems.
-These practice questions closely resemble real exam questions which you will see on test day, and each has an accompanying text-based explanation with thorough analysis.
-I was incredibly impressed with the value of these questions and explanations.
-Notably, I would like to see Smash USMLE upgrade their dated user interface and build a more comprehensive step-by-step study plan for students into their program, but overall, this is an excellent course.
-For students that like to learn via video lecture and hammer tons of practice problems, Smash USMLE is likely right up your alley.
+These practice questions resemble real exam questions which you will see on test day, and each has an accompanying text-based explanation with thorough analysis.
+Notably, I would like to see Smash USMLE upgrade their dated user interface and build a more comprehensive step-by-step study plan for students into their program.
+But overall, this is an alright course and we rate it out somewhere in the middle of the pack.
+For students that like to learn via video lecture and hammer tons of practice problems, Smash USMLE is a decent choice.